 See how well you suit this job in Career Planner.

-Responsibilities and tasks may vary from role to role but typical work activities include:
+Responsibilities and tasks vary from role to role but maintenance engineers may typically be involved in:

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.